clayton14/scene-2-uwmf/doc/Reference.md

 WIP: This document is missing a lot of stuff at the moment.

+## Glossary

+- map pixel — the absolute unit used by [UWMF].
+Anything in a UWMF map can be measured in map pixels.

+	1 map pixel is not necessarily the same length as 1 pixel in a graphic used by the source port.
+For example, let’s say that an [`Actor`] uses a PNG [sprite][Actor states usage] that is 32 pixels wide.
+A [`TEXTURES` lump] could be used to scale that PNG to half of its original size.
+	Additionally, the [`Actor`’s `scale`][Actor properties rendering] might scale the `Actor` down to half of its regular size.
+In this example, 1 pixel in the PNG sprite would become 0.25 map pixels in game.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot